tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 or file into an installer stack.
 The installer stacks give you the option to “install” or “try” an external file or “copy to clipboard” a code snippet.
-When using the try option with an external the file will be removed from your installation when you next exit the IDE.
+When using the try option with an external the file will be removed from your installation when you next exit.

 Once you have pressed ok you will be presented with the edit mode view for the file you are uploading.
 Here you can enter a name description